ByteBard97/dnd_session_logs/site_src/wednesday/recaps/recap_session_35.md

 ### Current Position

 With patrols silenced and Xatli leading us on, we have gained a foothold in the volcanic fortress.
 The Firewalkers remain unaware of our presence — for now.
 Strange chanting echoes deeper in the tunnels, a sign of dangers yet to come.

----

-## Opening Recap for Next Session

-\*"Last we left our heroes, you stood in the shadows of the Firewalker fortress, deep in the volcanic tunnels of Fire Island.
-Blood still dripped where Kain’s arrows had sent guards tumbling into magma.
-The Horde Maul glowed with searing heat, supercharged by the mysterious red crystals you pried from the living rock.

-Behind you lay the corpses of carrion crawlers, their paralytic venom now bottled and ready.
-At your side, Xatli gripped her obsidian spear, her earlier warnings echoing as the mountain itself seemed to breathe around you.

-And ahead — faint, rhythmic chanting carried through the stone.
-The element of surprise is yours… but for how long?"\*

----

-Do you want me to also **reformat this directly into a `log_session_35.md` file** so you can slot it into your campaign logs alongside your other sessions?